Marcono1234/codeql-java-queries/README.md

 at the [CodeQL documentation](https://codeql.github.com/docs/) and the [CodeQL repository](https://github.com/github/codeql).

 ## Running the queries
+The queries of this repository are inside the [`codeql-custom-queries-java/queries` folder](./codeql-custom-queries-java/queries).
-Most or all queries can directly be run in the [LGTM Query Console](https://lgtm.com/query/lang:java/) or from within the [Visual Studio Code extension](https://codeql.github.com/docs/codeql-for-visual-studio-code/).
+Most of them can be copied to clipboard and directly be run in the [LGTM Query Console](https://lgtm.com/query/lang:java/).
+Please ignore the `codeql` folder, it is a Git submodule representing the upstream [CodeQL repository](https://github.com/github/codeql) which contains the language libraries needed for these queries.

+Alternatively this repository can be opened in [Visual Studio Code](https://code.visualstudio.com/) and the queries can then be run using the [CodeQL Visual Studio Code extension](https://codeql.github.com/docs/codeql-for-visual-studio-code/).

 Please be aware that, as with all code scanning tools, results might be false positives.
 Carefully examine all findings and don't blindly follow the given advice.